Ernest John Harland

 Of the students Ernest knew in his two years of study, no fewer than ten would give their lives in the Great War.

-Upon graduating from the College, he worked for Surrey County Council as a certificated teacher, he lived at home and his College records show that he returned to the National School East Molesey for his first teaching appointment after completing his college course.
-The Electoral Roll for 1912 shows that he was a lodger at Ernest Villa (the family home), had a bedroom on the second floor that was furnished that he was renting for 10 shillings per week and that his mother was his Landlord.
+On leaving College, he worked for Surrey County Council as a certificated teacher.
+He lived at home and his College records show that he returned to the National School East.
+The Electoral Roll for 1912 shows the domestic arrangement: he was a lodger at Ernest Villa (the family home), had a furnished bedroom on the second floor which he rented at 10 shillings per week from his mother, who was his Landlord.

-On August 2nd 1913, Ernest married Elsie Gertrude Wheatly in the Parish Church in East Molesey and they lived at 50 Pemberton Road, East Molesey (source Commonwealth War Graves Commission).
+On August 2nd 1913, Ernest married Elsie Gertrude Wheatly in the Parish Church in East Molesey and they lived at Walton Villa, 50 Pemberton Road, East Molesey.
 They had a daughter, Audrey, who was born on 21st June 1914.

-He joined the Honourable Artillery Company at Armoury House on 31st March 1915.
-He enlisted at the rank of Private and was promoted to Lance Corporal at the beginning of August 1916.
-By the beginning of October he had substantive promotion to Corporal, having temporarily held that rank from September 1916, finally reaching the rank of Sergeant on the 15th May 1917.
+Promotions followed: to Lance Corporal at the beginning of August 1916 and, by the beginning of October, he had substantive promotion to Corporal, having temporarily held that rank from September 1916.
+Finally he reached the rank of Sergeant on the 15th May 1917.
 His medical inspection report from the time he enlisted tells us that Ernest was 5ft 10¾in tall, with a 36½in chest.
 He had perfect vision and his physical development was described as fair.
 He would have had a period of training and had risen in the ranks to Sergeant, prior to his arrival in France.
 We know that Ernest, with the HAC 2/1st battalion left Southampton for France on board the paddle steamer La Marguerite, arriving in Le Havre on the 3rd October 1916.
 His service record states that he proceeded to the front, near Steenwerck, on 4th October 1916.